patx/micropie/README.md

 ```

 ### **8. Deployment**
 MicroPie apps can be deployed using any ASGI server.
-For example, using Uvicorn if our application is saved as `app.py` and our `Server` subclass is assigned to the `app` variable we can run it with:
+For example, using Uvicorn if our application is saved as `app.py` and our `App` subclass is assigned to the `app` variable we can run it with:
 ```bash
 uvicorn app:app --workers 4 --port 8000
 ```